pfgithub/scpl/docs/actions/requestpayment.md

 > This action requires that Shortcuts has permission to use WFContactAccessResource.

+## description
+### summary
+Requests a payment from the specified people using a payment app on your device.

 ### usage
 `requestpayment undefined=[???] undefined=[???] amount=[string number] openinapp=[string boolean|variable] note=[string|text]`